incodehq/incode-platform/README.md

 * Check for later releases by searching [Maven Central Repo](http://search.maven.org/#search|ga|1|isis-module-command-dom).
 * The `CommandServiceContributions` and `BackgroundCommandServiceContributions` services are optional but recommended; see below for more information.

-Commands are only created for actions that indicate a command is to be created.
-There are two main options, "opt-in" or "opt-out":
+For commands to be created when actions are invoked, some configuration is required.
+This can be either on a case-by-case basis, or globally:

-* the default is "opt-in", that is for no actions to be treated as being a command unless explicitly annotated using `@Command`.
+* by default no action is treated as being a command unless it has explicitly annotated using `@Command`.
 This is the option used in the example app described above.

-* the alternative is "opt-out", that is, to configure for all actions to be treated as commands unless otherwise specified.
-This is done by adding the following to `isis.properties`:
+* alternatively, commands can be globally enabled by adding a key to `isis.properties`:

 <pre>
     isis.services.command.actions=all
 </pre>

-  This will create commands even for query-only (action semantics = SAFE) actions.
+This will create commands even for query-only (`@ActionSemantics(Of.SAFE)`) actions.
 If these are to be excluded, then use:

 <pre>
     isis.services.command.actions=ignoreQueryOnly
 </pre>

-If commands are enabled by default, then an individual action can be explicitly excluded using `@Command(disabled=true)`.
+An individual action can then be explicitly excluded from having a persisted command using `@Command(disabled=true)`.

-### Forking the repo ###
+#### Forking the repo ####

 If instead you want to extend this module's functionality, then we recommend that you fork this repo.
 The repo is structured as follows: